 Over time, any changes in our health and diets can cause our sensitivity to CBD to change, which means your dose can change over time.

-Some people have found that with regular use of CBD oil, they develop a tolerance, requiring higher doses to achieve the same effects.
+Some people have found that with regular use, CBD oil may not feel as potent and may require higher doses to achieve the same effects.
 If this happens, you can take a break from CBD to bring you back down to lower doses.

 This is one of the reasons why it's important to track your doses and adjust accordingly.